 “Uh, no, I’m not.”
-I check my alarm clock—it reads 5:43 a.m.
+I check my alarm clock—it’s 5:43 a.m.
 My alarm is set for 7 a.m. and now I want to scream in frustration, but all I do is sigh.
 Screaming never helps, unless you’re my little sister, of course.

 “Yes, you are.”
 Chloe grabs my wrist, her hand clamping around it like a vise, and drags me out of the room.
-I try to protest, but she is just two damn strong.
+I try to protest, but she’s just too damn strong.

-“Ouch,” Chloe cringes as I pull her hair too hard.
+“Ouch,” Chloe cringes as I pull at her hair a little too hard.

-“Sorry,” I mumble, even though I’m not really sorry.
+“Sorry,” I mumble, even though I’m not sorry at all.
 Well, maybe just a little bit.
-It’s almost seven o’clock and the sun is peeking through the windows of our parents’ bedroom while I’m doing my best to arrange Chloe’s hair into some kind of presentable state.
+It’s almost seven o’clock in the morning and the sun is peeking through the windows of our parents’ bedroom while I’m doing my best to arrange Chloe’s hair into some kind of presentable state.
 “Maybe we should just shave it,” I say, more to myself than to Chloe, but the way she looks at me in the mirror tells me I should keep my opinions to myself.

 We did find my curling iron.
 And another one.
 And an old straightening iron that we’d forgotten about.
 And three hair dryers.
 Three!
-They were all piled up under the sink of our parents’ bathroom.
-Together with a few mechanical toothbrushes, a trimmer, and something else we don’t really want to know the use of.
+They were all piled up nicely under the sink of our parents’ bathroom.
+Together with a few mechanical toothbrushes, a trimmer, and something else we didn’t really want to know the use for.
 None of those things functional, of course.

-After Chloe experienced a mild panic attack, I convinced her to get into the shower and wash her hair once more.
-We put half a bottle of Mom’s favorite coconut conditioner on Chloe’s mane—didn’t help the mane, but sure did make us feel better when we squeezed the last drop out of the bottle—Mom really loves that conditioner.
+After Chloe experienced a mild panic attack, I convinced her to get into the shower and wash her hair again.
+We squeezed half a bottle of Mom’s favorite conditioner on Chloe’s mane—didn’t help the mane much, but sure did make us feel better when we squeezed the last drop out of the bottle—Mom really loves that conditioner.
 Just as we used to love our curling iron.
 And the hair dryers.
 All three of them.